LeNPaul/Lagrange/_posts/2020-06-03-ideas-that-do-not-go-away.md

 Please tell me about your project at **usbiango@gmail.com**

-> "The secret of getting ahead is getting started"
+> The secret of getting ahead is getting started

 So, start building your brand now.